 The huge jump in resolution offered by Ultra HD is a real benefit in terms of picture quality.
 Pictures are shaper and incredibly realistic, creating a near lifelike viewing experience.

-Prices for Ultra HD/4K sets have fallen a lot over the last 12 months and now the majority of TVs sold in the UK are Ultra HD-ready.
+Prices for Ultra HD/4K sets have fallen a lot and now the majority of TVs sold in the UK are Ultra HD-ready.

 High Definition changed the viewing experience for millions, but Ultra HD is set to have an even bigger impact.
 Upgrading to a TV that supports the new format is a no-brainer, particularly for sports fans.